 Investing Rule #3: Fees Matter

-Global stock markets have had a terrific run over the last 10+ years, and during good times investors are less likely to question the fees they pay for advice.
+Global stock markets had a terrific run between 2009 and 2021, and during those good times investors are less likely to question the fees they pay for advice.
 Here’s why they probably should:

 Research from Morningstar clearly shows that fees are the best predictor of future returns.
 Put simply, the lower the fee, the higher the expected return of a comparable product.